ppy/osu-wiki/news/2025/2025-10-14-project-loved-october-2025.md

 ...but following some nasty tricks, a treat was sure to follow!
 There's more:

 - A new challenger approaches!
-To help fill the empty shoes left behind, we've enlisted metadata extraordinaire and avid key presser [kadoen](https://osu.ppy.sh/users/12780575) as a coordinator going forward!
+To help fill the empty shoes left behind, we've enlisted metadata extraordinaire and avid key smasher [kadoen](https://osu.ppy.sh/users/12780575) as a coordinator going forward!
 A little fairy told me you might hear from them in next month's post...

 Here come those picks!
-Remember, you get access to [osu!(lazer)](/wiki/Client/Release_stream/Lazer) playlists filled with these maps up for voting, you can give them a try before you decide and if you get 1st place in any mode you get a month of [supporter](https://osu.ppy.sh/home/support)!
+Remember, you get access to [osu!(lazer)](/wiki/Client/Release_stream/Lazer) playlists filled with these maps up for voting, you can give them a try before you decide and if you get 1st place in any mode you get a month of [osu!supporter](https://osu.ppy.sh/home/support)!

 ### Navigation